zotonic/zotonic/doc/ref/scomps/scomp_live.rst

 Live updating templates connected to :ref:`MQTT topics <mod_mqtt>`.

+.. note::

+    The live tag is provided by :ref:`mod_mqtt`, which must be enabled.

 This tag renders templates that are automatically re-rendered after a publication to an MQTT topic.

-.. note::

-    This tag is provided by :ref:`mod_mqtt`, which must be enabled.

 Example
 -------